brainworxx/kreXX-TYPO3-Extension/includekrexx/Documentation/FatalError/Index.rst

 ===================

 | Normally, when a fatal error happens, php will tell you the name of the error , and filename and the line number.
-| When you look at how typo3 handels other errors, you will clearly see that this is a little bit discreet.
+| When you look at how typo3 handles other errors, you will clearly see that this is a little bit discreet.
 |
 |